Methods

 05

-If the audit report is sufficiently positive, without critical or numerous major observations, our report will recommend issuing a QP declaration of GMP compliance immediately, without waiting for the final closure of the audit.
+The audit concludes with a meeting where both positive and negative observations are explained.
+If the audit is successful, without critical or numerous major observations, the report will recommend issuing a QP declaration of GMP compliance without delay, without having to wait for the final closure of the audit.

 06